PamixSun/pamixsun.github.io/_posts/2014-10-04-use-caret-to-visualize-data.markdown

 ![plot of chunk unnamed-chunk-3](/images/figure/unnamed-chunk-3.png)

-Besides, we can also get the overlayed density plots:
+In addition, we can also get the overlayed density plots:

     featurePlot(x = iris[, 1:4],
                       y = iris$Species,